 - Now type your initials into any space on the page and press the space bar OR Enter and your initials will now change to your full name

-In this post, I have outlined using this feature with smaller amounts of text such as a name or business name.
+I hope you’ve enjoyed this amazingly efficient way of using AutoCorrect.
 If you are wanting the same type of time-saving abilities but when working with larger blocks of text, please check out my post: Quick Parts – the quickest way to insert reusable information in Word.